top of page

 Andrew Gough

-Andrew Gough is a Canadian Armed Forces veteran, serving reservist and police officer.
+Andrew Gough is a Canadian Armed Forces veteran, serving reservist and medically retired police officer.
 In 2019, he took part in a campaign within his police service that challenged the stigma of mental health challenges.
 The ‘Stronger than you know’ campaign shared his and others' stories of mental health struggles to combat the idea that these challenges are a sign of weakness.
 Through his experiences, he learned that asking for help is a sign of true strength.
 He received the Sacrifice Medal for injuries sustained by hostile action/act of terrorism while deployed in Tripoli, Libya during Operation LOBE in 2014.
-These injuries, along with a career of being exposed to and involved in dangerous and traumatic situations, let to his diagnosis of PTSD in 2015.
+These injuries, along with a career of being exposed to and involved in dangerous and traumatic situations, led to his diagnosis of PTSD in 2015.
 He is also a mental health advocate and was named the 2019 Canadian Mental Health Association Middlesex “Champion of Mental Health” for his work and openness to share his story of injury and recovery as an emergency services member.
-Mr. Gough remains an active member of the Canadian Armed Forces as a Platoon Commander and holds the rank of Sergeant as a police officer.
+V-EH! also received the "Champion of Change" award from Canada Beyond The Blue in 2022.
+Mr. Gough remains an active member of the Canadian Armed Forces as a member of the Military Police Reserve and held the rank of Sergeant as a police officer.

 • LinkedIn